eerii/fresa/docs/reference/engine.md

 **supported arguments:**

 - `-t test1,test2`: Comma sepparated list of the test suites to run.
-Defaults to none. _(Note: if the project is not compiled enabling unit testing using `ENABLE_TESTS` this argument is ignored)_.
+Defaults to none. _(Note: if the project is not compiled enabling unit testing using `FRESA_ENABLE_TESTS` this argument is ignored)_.

 ## `init`